MagouKeita/MagouKeita/README.md

 - 👋 Hi, I’m @MagouKeita
-- 👀 I’m interested in digital innovations
+- 👀 I’m interested in IT innovations
-- 🌱 I’m currently learning how to manage digital projects in general
+- 🌱 I’m currently learning how to maintain a it infrastructure ...

 <!---